Ken Stern: National Public Radio

 Stern served as NPR's executive vice president beginning in November 1999, and was named NPR CEO in September, 2007.
 During his 8 1/2-year tenure, NPR strengthened its business management and operations.
 NPR's financial stability further improved after the organization received the largest gift in NPR history, $200 million from McDonald's heiress and philanthropist, Joan Kroc.
-Stern's time as executive vice president also included the 2004 dismissal of Morning Edition founding host Bob Edwards in the months prior to Edward's 25th anniversary as host of the show.
+Stern's time as executive vice president also included the 2004 dismissal of Morning Edition founding host Bob Edwards in the months prior to Edwards's 25th anniversary as host of the show.
 Additionally, Stern oversaw the April 2006 launch of NPR Berlin, an FM channel in Germany that marked the organization's move into international broadcasting.

 In 2007, the Wall Street Journal summarized NPR's competitive position soon after Stern became CEO: "In an era when commercial radio seems to be floundering, National Public Radio is hitting its stride.
 Some 25.5 million people tune into its programming each week, up from 13 million a decade ago.
 It has more than 800 member stations, up from 635 a decade ago.
 In some places, like Seattle, its Morning Edition is consistently the most popular morning drive show on any radio station.
 It is expanding foreign coverage, winning more underwriting dollars, and forging into the digital age with online streams and podcasts.
 Much of this growth has occurred under Ken Stern, NPR's chief executive, who joined as executive vice president in 1999."
 One of Stern's final acts as NPR CEO was his March 5, 2008 announcement with Washington, D.C.
 Mayor Adrian Fenty that NPR would develop a new headquarters to be built a few blocks away from NPR's current location.
 The next day, March 6, 2008, the NPR Board announced that Stern would be stepping down from his role as chief executive officer.
 NPR suggested that he was forced out due to clashes with local stations over NPR's increased streaming on digital platforms, which local stations claimed reduced their donations.
 Stern made $1,319,541 in 2008.